JoaKing08/Town-Of-Us-Mira-JK/README.md

 Alignment: <b>Neutral Evil</b>\
 Inspiration: <b>Town Of Salem (Witch)</b>

-The Witch is a role that can force players to use their ability./ The Witch wins when the Crewmates lose and they survived./ Alternatively they leave in victory when there are no Crewmates left alive./ The Witch can Mark a player, to later Control them into using their ability./ Witch will learn if they were successful in forcing the player to use their ability, and which one they used (by keybind).
+The Witch is a role that can force players to use their ability.\
+The Witch wins when the Crewmates lose and they survived.\
+Alternatively they leave in victory when there are no Crewmates left alive.\
+The Witch can Mark a player, to later Control them into using their ability.\
+Witch will learn if they were successful in forcing the player to use their ability, and which one they used (by keybind).

 Game Options: